joshbegley/nyt-latest/README.md

 `We look into the anti-immigrant movement in South Africa.`\
 https://www.nytimes.com/2026/06/29/briefing/south-africa-immigration.html

-**Comcast to Spin Off NBCUniversal Into Separate Company**\
+**Comcast to Spin Off NBCUniversal, Ending a Long Union of Cable and Media**\
-`The media business, which owns NBC News, Universal Pictures and the Peacock streaming service, will be separated from Comcast’s cable and internet business, following a trend in the media industry.`\
+`The media business, which owns NBC News and Universal Pictures, will be separated from Comcast’s cable and internet business, following a trend in the media industry.`\
 https://www.nytimes.com/2026/06/29/business/comcast-nbcuniversal-spinoff.html

 **Pochettino’s Contract Extension Offer, and the Start of the Knockouts**\